Who Is Jason Momoa?

 In April 2011, HBO began airing a new drama, Game of Thrones, and Momoa appeared in the plumb role of Khal Drogo, a barbarian leader of a tribe called the Dothraki.
 The show became an instant smash hit, and Momoa’s violent and eventually nuanced Khal brought a whole new crop of fans to the actor’s doorstep.

 Growing up, Momoa was a big fan of the Conan the Barbarian stories, and he also got to star as the title character in the Hollywood big-screen reboot, released a few months after Game of Thrones.
-Momoa has since appeared in Bullet to the Head (2012) and Road to Paloma (2014; which Momoa also directed and co-wrote).
-He played Aquaman in the super hero action film Batman vs. Superman: Dawn of Justice premiered in March 2016.
-And Momoa has continued with television work, starring in the ensemble cast of the Sundance Channel drama The Red Road, which premiered in March 2014 and he's made appearances on the quirky series Drunk History, playing the roles of pirate Jean Lafitte and as athlete Jim Thorpe.
-Momoa is currently in production on several upcoming films and a television series, Frontier.
+Momoa went on to appear in Bullet to the Head (2012) and Road to Paloma (2014; which Momoa also directed and co-wrote), before earning prominent roles in the action thrillers Once Upon a Time in Venice (2017), The Bad Batch (2017) and Braven (2018).

-Moma married actress Lisa Bonet in 2007.
+It was believed that Momoa married actress Lisa Bonet in 2007, though the union reportedly wasn't "official" until the two formally wed in October 2017.
 The couple have two children together, daughter Lola Iolani Momoa and son Nakoa-Wolf Manakauapo Namakaeha Momoa.
 Bonet has a daughter Zoë Isabella with former husband Lenny Kravitz.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!